A grandfather from Australia has been scammed out of $10,000 by a refined fraudster who knew all of his personal details.

 The scammer knew all of his personal details and was able to access his computer where she stole $10,000 from his credit card.
 Money which he does not have and cannot afford to pay back.

-Consumer Protection is concerned about the growing number of incidents in Australia where elderly victims are increasingly being targeted by heartless fraudsters posing as legitimate organisations.
+Consumer Protection is concerned about the growing number of events in Australia where elderly victims are increasingly being targeted by heartless fraudsters posing as legitimate organisations.
 They have warned people to look out for the following signs of being targeted by a phone scam:

 • Callers claiming to be from well-known organisations.